SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 without giving an explanation of the concepts.
 It gives you a broad (but shallow) overview of the language to help you start writing actual code.
-Don't worry if there is something that you don't understand --- everything introduced in this tour is explained in detail in the following chapters.
+Don’t worry if there is something that you don’t understand --- everything introduced in this tour is explained in detail in the following chapters.
 Experienced programmers may find that the examples in this chapter